The Gospel According to John:

 geographical bias in the Bible

 It’s interesting that while the Jews look down on Galilee and Samaria because those regions were part of the former northern kingdom, that doesn’t seem to prevent Jesus from spending a lot of time in those places.
 This flies in the face of the pro-southern bias apparent in the First and Second Books of Samuel, the First and Second Books of the Kings, and the First and Second Books of the Chronicles.
-The idea that the southern kingdom was superior to the northern began when David moved the ark to Jerusalem and Solomon then built the temple there.
+The idea that the southern kingdom was superior to the northern began when David moved the ark to Jerusalem and Solomon then built the Temple there.
 As long as all the descendants of Jacob were united in one kingdom, this didn’t pose a huge problem.
-When the kingdom divided at the death of Solomon,however, many people living in the north quit journeying to Jerusalem to observe the mandatory religious feasts.
-Much of the Turning to God’s Word Catholic Bible study The United Kingdom of Israel: Saul, David & Solomon Foreshadow Christ the King focuses on David’skingdom.
+When the kingdom divided at the death of Solomon, however, many people living in the north quit journeying to Jerusalem to observe the mandatory religious feasts.
+Much of the Turning to God’s Word Catholic Bible study The United Kingdom of Israel: Saul, David & Solomon Foreshadow Christ the King focuses on David’s kingdom.
 Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume I: A Kingdom Divided looks closely at the northern and southern kingdoms in the time before the Babylonian Exile.

 geopolitical differences

 It didn’t take long for traditional Hebrew worship practices to deteriorate in the north.
-The people living in the southern kingdom of Judah eventually followed suit, but even when abandoning religious tradition they clung to the idea that they were favored by God because of the temple in their capital city.
-The fall of both kingdoms was seen as a failure of the people to keep God’s law, and so the law-based religion of Judaism developed among captives from the south who had been taken to Babylon.
+The people living in the southern kingdom of Judah eventually followed suit, but even when abandoning religious tradition they clung to the idea that they were favored by God because of the Temple in their capital city.
+The fall of both kingdoms was seen as a failure of the people to keep God’s law, and so the law-based religion of Judaism developed among captives from the south who’d been deported to Babylon.
 When the Persian ruler Cyrus the Great allowed those captives who wished to return to Jerusalem, it served to reinforce the idea that God was discriminating in favor of the southern kingdom of Judah.
 Many residents of the former northern kingdom had been deported to a variety of locations.
 Because no large-scale return ever occurred and those descendants of Jacob never regained political and religious identity, they came to be referred to as the lost tribes of Israel.

 Galilee is Jesus’ home base